lukes/nanook/README.md

 ### Network

-See an overview of the Nano network, summarized from metrics received from other nodes:
+A summarized overview of the Nano network:

 ```ruby
 nanook.network_telemetry